enricobn/rasm/language_specifications.md

 ## Identifiers

-An identifier must start with a letter and can contains only letters or numbers.
+An identifier must start with a letter and can contain only letters or numbers.

 ## Macro